Yudhishthira: Kurukshetra war

 Worried for Yudhishthira's safety, Arjuna retreats from the battlefield to search for him, only to find him taking refuge in camp.
 Furious at Arjuna for not killing Karna yet, Yudhishthira insults him by suggesting Arjuna should hand over the Gandiva to another warrior if he does not think he is able to slay Karna.
 Arjuna, enraged from Yudhishthira's insult, attempted to kill him with his sword but was stopped from doing so due to Krishna's intervention.
-Filled with regret, Arjuna attempted to commit suicide but was dissuaded from doing so by Krishna.
+Filled with regret, Arjuna attempted suicide but was dissuaded from doing so by Krishna.
 The brothers would reconcile their differences and embrace each other.

 On the last day of the war, Yudhishthira was highly energetic for the day, and engaged in a fierce duel against the Kauravas' final supreme commander, Shalya.
 With Bhima's assistance, Yudhishthira managed to slay his uncle.

 With the battlefield cleared of the Kauravas but no sight of Duryodhana, Yudhishthira received a report that his nemesis went into hiding in a nearby swamp.
 The Pandavas brothers and Krishna thus went to the swamp, and taunted Duryodhana off his refuge.
 Yudhishthira proposed a final challenge to Duryodhana, to a battle against any of the Pandavas under any weapon of Duryodhana's desire.
 Yudhishthira also promised Duryodhana that should he win, he would reign as the next King of Hastinapura.

 With Duryodhana choosing Bhima, the other Pandavas brothers, Krishna and Balarama witnessed the mace duel between the mace fighters.
 When Bhima finally defeated Duryodhana and started insulting his nemesis, Yudhishthira became sufficiently displeased with his brother's disrespect and ordered Bhima off the battleground.
 Ultimately, Yudhishthira heard out Duryodhana's final conversation and lamentation, before leaving the fallen Kauravas' overlord on his deathbed.

-On advice of Krishna, Yudhishthira and the Pandavas brothers did not return to their camps.
-They were thus absent from the nighttime assault carried by the Kauravas survivors, led by Aswatthama.
-The Panadavas showed up later to witness the massacre's aftermath, and the deaths of their sons by Drauparti.
-Stricken by grief, Draupadi asked her husbands to bring justice to Aswatthama.
+On the advice of Krishna, Yudhishthira and the Pandavas brothers did not return to their camps.
+They were thus absent from the nighttime assault carried by the Kauravas survivors, led by Ashwatthama.
+The Panadavas showed up later to witness the massacre's aftermath, and the deaths of their sons by Draupadi.
+Stricken by grief, Draupadi asked her husbands to bring justice to Ashwatthama.
 The Panadavas thus chased Drona's son to the Rishi's encampment, where he took refuge.
-Yudhishthira then witnessed Aswatthama's last stand and downfall, and afterwards, return to Draupadi with proof of Aswatthama's defeat.
+Yudhishthira then witnessed Ashwatthama's last stand and downfall, and afterwards, returned to Draupadi with proof of Ashwatthama's defeat.